CNAG-Biomedical-Informatics/cbicall/docs/help/faq.md

     ##### last change 2025-10-15 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

-??? question "How do I cite **CBICall**?"
+??? question "How do I cite **CBIcall**?"

-    You can cite the **CBICall** paper.
+    You can cite the **CBIcall** paper.
 Thx!

     !!!
 Note "Citation"

-        CBICall: a configuration-driven framework for variant calling in large DNA-seq cohorts. _Manuscript In preparation._
+        CBIcall: a configuration-driven framework for variant calling in large DNA-seq cohorts. _Manuscript In preparation._

     ##### last change 2025-10-15 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)